 In this way, you will be able to find out the culprit.
 After the plugin which is causing the “The Editor Has Encountered An Unexpected Error” issue has been found, simply delete it and activate all the other plugins.

-Now turn off the maintenance mode and clear your cache one more time.
+Now turn off the maintenance mode (by deactivating the One Click Maintenance Mode plugin) and clear your cache one more time.

 The issue should be fixed now!